-After evaluating your deck, the very first thing you will need to do is to powerwash your deck.
-Powerwashing is the best way to remove dirt, debris, and even sealant or paint that has started to peel.
-Additionally, a good pressure wash to your deck will open the wood pores, allowing for a deeper penetration of your sealant or paint.While powerwashing is beneficial and effective, it can be extremely harmful and damaging if not done correctly.
+Powerwashing your wood deck is the best way to remove dirt, debris, and even sealant or paint that has started to peel.
+Additionally, a good pressure wash to your deck will open the wood pores, allowing for a deeper penetration of your sealant or paint.While powerwashing is beneficial and effective for a wood deck, it can be extremely harmful and damaging if not done correctly.
 There is more to powerwashing than simply turning on your powerwasher and spraying your deck.
 A few important techniques to remember are spraying at the appropriate pressure, maintaining consistent distance, and using additional cleaning products.

 If you do not have a pressure washer, consider asking your neighbor or a family member to borrow theirs.
 You can also rent one for a day from most local hardware or equipment rental stores.

 You should start with pressure washing by experimenting with different nozzles on your wand at around 500-600 psi.
 This is an ideal starting setting for softer woods, especially cedar or pine.
 However, if you find that there isn’t a great deal of change, you can turn up the setting, as long as you do not exceed 1,200 psi.